-- The board and its CHPs do not actively demonstrate commitment to improving patient safety at the highest levels.
+- The board and its CHP/CHCPs do not actively demonstrate commitment to improving patient safety at the highest levels.
 They do not take action to actively promote a patient safety culture.
-The board should be able to demonstrate that: - patient safety is championed at board level and CHP level - o there is clear accountability for patient safety at board and CHP level - it actively promotes a focus on patient safety throughout the organisation - o patient safety is embedded in its policies and procedures - o it actively promotes a culture of learning and continuous improvement in relation to patient safety throughout the organisation.
+The board should be able to demonstrate that: - patient safety is championed at board level and CHP/CHCP level - there is clear accountability for patient safety at board and CHP/CHCP level - o it actively promotes a focus on patient safety throughout the organisation - patient safety is embedded in its policies and procedures - it actively promotes a culture of learning and continuous improvement in relation to patient safety throughout the organisation.